 Today, as the world continues to be shaped and molded by catalysis events, street art remains a form of unbridled artistic expression that is used to heal wounds, provoke change, and have fun while doing it.

-Next, discover the whimsical world of 3D street art.
+After seeing these astounding examples of street art, discover the whimsical world of 3D street art.
 And then, learn how Brazilian street art ended up in the most unexpected place: Scotland's Kelburn Castle.